jaredcunha/svg-sprite-test/README.md

 # USWDS Icon prototype

 This is a prototype for how a team might modify a default svg icon sprite to suit the needs of their project.
-The default sprite will include only a handful of what the entire icon set provides in order to maintain a smaller footprint. .
+The default sprite will include only a handful of what the entire icon set provides in order to maintain a smaller footprint.

+This project uses the [USWDS Gulp file](https://github.com/uswds/uswds-gulp/), and the purpose is to test the workflow for managing the SVG sprite.

+The only thing that really matters is that the icons are working and that the workflow makes sense.

 ## Getting started